mozilla-services/socorro/docs/configuring-socorro.rst

 You can see an example of how Mozilla configures a fully distributed Socorro in AWS using Consul at https://github.com/mozilla/socorro-infra/

+Socorro has a very powerful and expressive configuration system, and can be configured to read from and write to a number of different data stores (S3, Elasticsearch, HBase, PostgreSQL) and use queues (RabbitMQ)

+For instance, to have processor store crashes to both the filesystem and the

 Crash-stats and PostgreSQL
 --------------------------